saibotu/Decrypt9WIP/README.md

   * __Health&Safety Inject(!)__: This is used to inject any app into your Health & Safety system app (as long as it is smaller than the original H&S app).
 Multiple safety clamps are in place, and this is a pretty safe feature.
 Users are still adviced to be cautious using this and only use eiter the original hs.app or inject apps created with the [Universal Inject Generator](https://gbatemp.net/threads/release-inject-any-app-into-health-safety-o3ds-n3ds-cfw-only.402236/).
 This feature will detect all injectable apps on the SD card and let the user choose which one to inject.
   * __GBA VC Save Dump__: Only available on SysNAND, use this to dump the GBA VC Savegame from your NAND.
 Other than the headered `AGBSAVE.bin` format, this allows usage in emulators. `slot0x24keyY.bin` is required for this to work.
 For info on how to use this and the below feature, see [here](https://gbatemp.net/threads/download-decrypt9-open-source-decryption-tools-wip.388831/page-196#post-6615811).
   * __GBA VC Save Inject__: Only available on SysNAND, use this to inject back a GBA VC Savegame (f.e. after manual editing) to your NAND.
 Same as above, `slot0x24keyY.bin` is required for this to work.
-  * __Update SeedDB__: Use this to create or update the ´seeddb.bin´ file on your SD card with the seeds currently installed in your Sys/EmuNAND.
+  * __Update SeedDB__: Use this to create or update the `seeddb.bin` file on your SD card with the seeds currently installed in your Sys/EmuNAND.
 Only new seeds will get added to `seeddb.bin`, seeds already in the database stay untouched.
   * __NCCH FIRMs Dump__: Use this to dump NATIVE_FIRM, SAFE_MODE_FIRM, TWL_FIRM and AGB_FIRM from your NAND.
 For N3DS FIRMs, the ARM9 section will be decrypted as well.
 This feature is at the moment only useful for research.
   * __FIRM ARM9 Decryptor__: Use this to decrypt the ARM9 section of N3DS FIRMs.
 This feature is at the moment only useful for research.